alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 * Create the file "/etc/ilogtail/user_defined_id" and put "logtail-id-${ENVIRONMENT}" inside.
 This is a necessary step in order to inform Logtail that it is running inside an ECS instance that belongs to the machine group "sample-app-log-machine-group-${var.env}" (created via Terraform).
-* Download and install Logtail (also called ilogtail sometime).
+* Download and install Logtail (also called ilogtail).
 Note that this installation script automatically starts Logtail on the machine.
 * Modify the the properties `streamlog_open` and `streamlog_formats` in the Logtail configuration file "/usr/local/ilogtail/ilogtail_config.json".
 Note that Logtail has configuration files in two locations: